 - Full Scholarship: this scholarship will cover full tuition for one session of camp.
 It will not cover pre-care and/or after-care.
 This scholarship is only open to applicants who live within the city of Philadelphia.

 The Pepper Mill Café will be closed on Mondays and lunch service will not be available.
 Please be sure to pack a lunch for your child.
-Our lunch menu for 2019 is available here.
+Our lunch menu for 2020 will be available in February.

 Our café is not a nut-free facility.
 If your child has a severe nut allergy, we recommend that you send a lunch from home.
 If you have any questions or concerns, please contact the camp director.